The Robot Way is the best way for RPA

 - Material Value: The process should be important to the company, delivering key benefits to productivity, profitability, speed, etc. Don’t solve problems nobody cares about or that don’t drive value.

-- Buildability & Cost: Be sure the process is actually buildable, and the cost of the automation will be justified.
+- Buildability & Cost: Be sure the process is actually buildable and that the cost of the automation will be justified.
 Finding this mix is often the hardest part.
 Use a methodology to make sure sizing metrics reflect the resources available to build it.

 Example use cases for RPA